A shared experience and an individual journey

-Every day we have a scrumptious farmhouse dinner featuring many family favouries such as fajitas, pasta, etc.
+Every day we have a scrumptious farmhouse dinner featuring many family favourites such as fajitas, pasta, etc.

-We love baking and cookies are our speciality - have you ever tried a snickerdoodle, a chocolate crinkle or a jam diagonal?
+We love baking and cookies are our speciality - ever tried a snickerdoodle, a chocolate crinkle or a jam diagonal?

-Our campers participate in the preparation of some of the food and also help with setting and clearing the table and everyone .
+Our campers participate in the preparation of some of the food and also help with setting and clearing the table.
 All meals are prepared in the farmhouse kitchen.

-Meals are a special time at Camp Makemake.
-They are a time for us all to be together and enjoy each others' company.
+Meals are a special experience at Camp Makemake.
+They are a time for us to share and enjoy each others' company.
 We always start our meals with a song.